 - A bachelor’s degree or an equivalent university degree requiring three years of study, plus a minimum of two years work experience in the humanitarian, social or development sector.

 At least five years work experience in the humanitarian, social or development sector.

 - Good level of English language skills: proof of level of competence through a TOEIC/TOEFL/IELTS certificate or other proof of English language competency.

-- Regular academic year with scholarship/visa: For candidates who wish to apply for a scholarship and/or who need an entry visa for Switzerland, application deadline is February 01, 2017.
+- Regular academic year (starting in September) with scholarship/visa: For candidates who wish to apply for a scholarship and/or who need an entry visa for Switzerland, application deadline is February (before the academic year).

-- Regular academic year - other candidates, applications are open until June 15, 2017.
+- Regular academic year (starting in September) - other candidates, applications are open until August

 - Modular programme for maximum flexibility: Candidates without scholarship can also enroll to the Masters during the current academic year or do the Masters over two or three years.
 For deadlines and details, please check Options.